shivakokkula/html-canvas/README.md

-This is a simple canvas project just run index.html in browser
+This is a simple canvas project. just run index.html in browser